 And then, of course, then used to spy on the Trump campaign.

-And then the other spying that took place uh abroad, and then the outsourcing of intelligence gathering so we can circumvent uh laws in America.
+And then the outsourcing of intelligence gathering so we can circumvent laws in America.

-Congressman Andy Biggs of Arizona, Tom McClintock, California.
+Anyway, joining us, two guys that were phenomenal today, Congressman Andy Biggs of Arizona, Tom McClintock, California.

-I I just uh what are your general impressions?
+What are your general impressions?

-Um you're right.
+And you're right.

-Um, and we have to keep going, thank goodness for A.G.
+Thank goodness for A.G.
 Barr doing that.

 I will be honest.

-I had I know that guys like yourselves would do great.
+I know that guys like yourselves would do great.

-Your fellow Arizona Congresswoman, she was phenomenal today, Andy Biggs.
+Your fellow Arizona congresswoman, she was phenomenal today, Andy Biggs.

 I thought she did a great job.

-So she did a she did a great job.
+So she did a great job.

 Tom McClintock, your thoughts.